ENCYCLOPEDIC ENTRY

 Surface Water

-Surface water is any body of water found on the Earth’s surface, including both the saltwater in the ocean and the freshwater in rivers, streams, and lakes.
+Surface water is any body of water found on Earth’s surface, including both the saltwater in the ocean and the freshwater in rivers, streams, and lakes.
 A body of surface water can persist all year long or for only part of the year.

 Grades